-Effect on profit t before tax
+Effect on profit before tax

 Year ended Year ended

 30 September 30 September

 2023 2022

-0.5% change in interest rate £'000 £'000
+£'000 €,000

-Impact on profit before tax 143 141
+143 141

 Foreign currency risk

 Capital items that are non-sterling priced are monitored to review the requirement for appropriate hedging.
 The Group has minimal exposure to foreign currency risk as it rarely carries out transactions in foreign currencies.